 Replace Round with Octagon

-Choosing diamonds in various shapes has become a big trend in bridal jewellery.
-One of these shapes is the Asscher Cut.
-This is a diamond cut that has wide-set facets and clipped corners, giving it a beautiful eight-sided shape.
-What’s great about the Asscher cut is that it provides a fancy, brilliant diamond while being supremely elegant.
+Choosing diamonds in various shapes has become a big trend in bridal jewelry and one of these shapes is the Ascher Cut.
+The Ascher Cut has wide-set facets and clipped corners, giving it a beautiful eight-sided shape that nicely compliments an octagonal wedding band.
+This makes for a fancy, brilliant, supremely elegant diamond.

 Give it a Twist with the Emerald Cut